Battle of the Rhône Crossing: Pre-war

 Carthage and Rome fought through the First Punic War primarily for supremacy in North Africa and on the Mediterranean island of Sicily and in its surrounding waters.
 The war lasted 23 years, from 264 until 241 BC.
-The Treaty of Lutatius, under which Carthage evacuated Sicily and paid an indemnity of 3,200 talents over ten years.
+It ended with the Treaty of Lutatius, under which Carthage evacuated Sicily and paid an indemnity of 3,200 talents over ten years.
 Four years later, Rome seized Sardinia and Corsica and imposed a further 1,200 talent indemnity.
 These seizures and the additional indemnity fuelled resentment in Carthage.
 Polybius considered this act of bad faith by the Romans as the single greatest cause of the war with Carthage breaking out again nineteen years later.

 Shortly after the Roman breached the treaty, Carthaginian general Hamilcar Barca led many of his veterans to expand Carthaginian holdings in south-east Iberia (modern Spain and Portugal).
 Carthage gained silver mines, agricultural wealth, manpower, military facilities such as shipyards and territorial depth, which encouraged it to stand up to future Roman demands.
 Hamilcar ruled as viceroy and was succeeded by his son-in-law Hasdrubal, in the early 220s BC and then his son Hannibal, in 221 BC.
 In 226 BC, the Romans and Carthaginians signed the Ebro Treaty, declaring the Ebro River the northern boundary of the Carthaginian sphere of influence.
 Rome later made a separate treaty with Saguntum, south of the Ebro.
 In 218 BC, a Carthaginian army under Hannibal besieged, captured and sacked Saguntum.
 In spring 219 BC Rome declared war on Carthage.